castwide/vscode-solargraph/README.md

 To go to a method or variable's definition, right-click and select "Go to Definition" from the context menu, or press F12 for the definition at the cursor.

+### Gem Support

+Solargraph is capable of providing code completion and documentation for gems.
+When your code uses `require` to include a gem, its classes and methods become available in completion and intellisense.

+You can make sure your gems are available with the commands `Build new gem documentation` or `Rebuild all gem documentation` in the command palette.

 ### Diagnostics (Linting)